Meditation for February 21st

 Without you and your curses,

-Instead of furrowing my brow and reach out all concerned like,
+Instead of furrowing my brow and reaching out to all concerned like,

 I can point and laugh at people as they fail at life.